CrazyDog4110/notaphishingscamlol/README.md

 # notaphishingscamlol
 This project was made for fun
-Credit to gamingjs.com for the Tween, Three and ChromeFixes files
+Credit to gamingjs.com for the Tween, Three, ChromeFixes, Scoreboard and Sound files